MetaMask/metamask-docs/snaps/reference/entry-points.md

 To build an embedded UI in MetaMask that any user can access through the Snaps menu, a Snap must expose the `onHomePage` entry point.
-This method is called when the user selects the Snap name in the Snaps menu.
+MetaMask calls the `onHomePage` handler method when the user selects the Snap name in the Snaps menu.

 :::note
 For MetaMask to call the Snap's `onHomePage` method, you must request the